-Understanding the Standard Essential Knowledge and Skills Certain technological tools can be used to generate conventional and unconventional visualizations of data to explore patterns The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to and/or analyze a large data set.
-Various technological tools have pre-built mathematical and statistical functions that allow for efficient exploration and analysis.
-Select and utilize technology tools to effectively generate conventional and unconventional visualizations of data to explore patterns and/or analyze a large data set.
-Coding tools can allow for effective storage and extraction of data for more efficient analysis.
-Utilize specific functions in technology tools to perform descriptive and inferential statistical analysis.
-Some technological tools have other functions that are useful to organize, summarize and gain insight from data.
-Utilize coding to store and extract data more effectively for data analysis.
-Visualization tools offer a variety of conventional and unconventional visualizations to help communicate our ideas to a Select and apply features of technology tools effectively to organize, summarize and gain insight from data. wide audience.
-Select the appropriate visualization based on context and audience and create it using technology tools to effectively communicate an idea.
+- Certain technological tools can be used to generate conventional and unconventional visualizations of data to explore patterns and/or analyze a large data set. - Various technological tools have prebuilt mathematical and statistical functions that allow for efficient exploration and analysis. - Coding tools can allow for effective storage and extraction of data for more efficient analysis. - Some technological tools have other functions that are useful to organize, summarize and gain insight from data. - Visualization tools offer a variety of conventional and unconventional visualizations to help communicate our ideas to a wide audience.